Never worry about outliving your money.

 - Each surviving child (full orphan pension, if applicable) is eligible to receive $500 per month up to age 21.
-If both mother and father die, all unpaid cash death benefits are paid to the estate.
+If both the original member and their spouse or qualified domestic partner dies, all unpaid cash death benefits are paid to the estate.
 The amount of the spouse pension is added to the minor child pensions as a full orphan pension.

 - The surviving child educational benefit is supplemental to the surviving child benefit.
 Each surviving child is eligible to receive $5,000 per year for up to 4 years of education beyond high school.